deepskystacker/DSS/Installers/README.txt

 18. Bug fix: Value of FITS SOFTWARE keyword in output file truncated after first character.

+19. Bug fix: Unable to stack images with no stars when using Alignment set to "No Alignment".

 Welcome to DeepSkyStacker 5.1.3
 ===============================